GoogleCloudPlatform/elixir-runtime/README.md

 The Elixir Runtime uses the [asdf](https://github.com/asdf-vm/asdf) tool to install and manage Erlang and Elixir.
 By default, it will run your application on recent stable releases of those languages.
+However, the default versions may change at any time, and indeed may depend on the type of application.
+(For example, as of July 2019, the default Elixir version for most applications is 1.9.0, except if the application uses a version of Distillery prior to 2.1, in which case it defaults to 1.8.2 to avoid mix task collisions.)

-However, you may specify which versions to use by providing a `.tool-versions` file with versions for `erlang` and `elixir`.
+If you need more stability in the language versions used, you may provide a `.tool-versions` file with versions for `erlang` and `elixir`.
 See the [asdf](https://github.com/asdf-vm/asdf) documentation for more information on the format of the `.tool-versions` file.

 When you deploy an Elixir application, the Elixir runtime will install the requested releases of Erlang and Elixir into your application image "just-in-time".
 In most cases, this is pretty quick.
 Asdf installs Elixir directly from precompiled binaries hosted on hex.pm.
-For Erlang, the Elixir Runtime itself provides prebuilt binaries of recent versions of Erlang since Erlang 17, and can install any of these directly.
+For Erlang, the Elixir Runtime itself provides prebuilt binaries of most recent versions of Erlang since Erlang 20, and can install any of these directly.

 However, if you request an Erlang version for which we do not have a prebuilt binary, the Elixir runtime will have to build Erlang from source.
 This can